“A great leader’s courage to fulfill his vision

 The topic of management and leadership are ones that are close to me because I have been in those roles for a long time and my personal ethos is about enabling others to grow.
-The issue is that business and politics often do not demonstrate “pure” values – let’s not be naive here, however, with this post I want to dispel some tips for those aspiring to head into management – in other words, become a leader, not a manager.
+The issue is that business and politics often do not demonstrate “pure” values – let’s not be naive here, however, with this post I want to dispel some tips for those aspiring to head into management – hence the title “Tips for Aspiring Leaders & Managers” – in other words, become a leader, not a manager.
 I would say that roughly 80% of those in the business of overseeing people are managers, to them, it’s more about a position, whereas 20% of people are true leaders because leadership is about the purpose and conveying that purpose to people who fully embrace it.

 These are just a few tips from notes I jot down and hopefully, you’ll find them useful for you:

 The first thing I really want you to look at is yourself and what you want to achieve by moving into the “supervisor” role.
 Start your journey by becoming aware of what it is you want – are you about a position with stars and stripes on your shoulder, authority, and rules, or are you driven by a true purpose?
 Have a clear sense of direction of where you are heading along with the right moral values that give you purpose.